+As of the end of 2022, jihadism remained the primary security threat in the Netherlands.
 According to the Netherlands's General Intelligence and Security Service (AIVD), Islamic extremism in the Netherlands has transformed from a "virtually invisible" phenomenon into an open and widespread one with several hundred supporters and thousands of sympathizers.
 The number of jihadist websites has increased exponentially since 2013 and jihadists are utilizing social media to recruit and organize.
 The AIVD fears that Dutch Muslim youth are at risk of being influenced into becoming fighters in Syria or participating in attacks on European soil.
 With the influx of refugees from the Middle East in 2015, radical Islamists and Salafists have increasingly targeted Muslim asylum seekers in their efforts to proselytize.
-(Sources: AIVD [6], AIVD [7], Deutschlandfunk [8], University Leiden [9], AIVD [10], AIVD [11])
+(Sources: Government of the Netherlands, AIVD, AIVD, Deutschlandfunk, University Leiden, AIVD, AIVD)

-The Netherlands' threat level has remained at "substantial" since 2013 due to a "real chance of an attack," according to the country's National Coordinator for Security and Counterterrorism (NCTV).
-As of March 2018, an estimated 300 Dutch citizens have traveled to Syria and Iraq, approximately 60 of whom have been killed.
-The Dutch government put the number of Dutch citizens currently fighting in Syria and Iraq at 160.
+The Netherlands' threat level remained at "substantial" from 2013 to 2019 due to a "real chance of an attack," according to the country's National Coordinator for Counterterrorism and Security (NCTV).
+The NCTV lowered the threat level to three, or "significant," in December 2019, signaling a terror attack remained conceivable.
+While the NCTV noted "repressive government measures" had affected Dutch jihadists, jihadism remained a threat.
 The government has grown increasingly concerned about homegrown radicalized individuals and returning foreign fighters, currently estimated at approximately 50, who could carry out terror attacks in the Netherlands.
 In response, it passed a series of measures to counter homegrown radicalism and prevent Dutch citizens from becoming foreign fighters or from returning to the Netherlands after participating in jihad.
 In 2017, the government enacted tougher legislation restricting citizenship and passports of known terrorists and returnees.
-(Sources: Library of Congress [12], U.S. Department of State [13], Dutch News [14], NCTV [15], Associated Press [16], NCTV [17], NCTV [18], AIVD [7], NCTV [19])
+The Dutch government has also struggled with repatriation of foreign fighters and their families.
+As of November 2022, approximately 120 Dutch citizens from the Syrian war and ISIS remained in the region, mostly in Kurdish-run refugee camps in Syria, Iraq, and Turkey.
+That month, the government repatriated 12 jihadi brides and their 28 children after a court decision the government would otherwise lose its ability to prosecute.
+(Sources: NCTV, Library of Congress, U.S. Department of State, Dutch News, NCTV, Associated Press, NCTV, NCTV, AIVD, NCTV)